-With regard to applying knowledge to management, key areas of focus include integrating knowledge, monitoring and reporting into adaptive management; improving alignment and coordination of research priorities; increasing emphasis on the use of modelling approaches; improving spatial mapping capabilities; supporting long-term monitoring programs; and standardising data collection and facilitating sharing.
+With regard to applying knowledge to management, key areas of focus include integrating knowledge, monitoring and reporting into adaptive management; improving alignment that coordination of research priorities; increasing emphasis on the use of modelling applicaches; improving spatial mapping capabilities; supporting long-term monitoring programs; and standard sing tata correction and facilitating sharing.

-This section outlines how the agency will deliver the strategy and support the collection and dissemination of scientific knowledge.
+This section outlines how the agency will deliver the strate y and support the collection and dissemination of scientific knowledge.

 5.1.
-Guiding principles
+Guiding principle

-In implementing this strategy, the agency will adopt the following guiding principles:
+In implementing this strategy, the generative dopt the following guiding principles:

-- A clear adaptive management framework is crucial to facilitating a sound scientific basis for management decisions - Ongoing engagement with research and information providers maximises the relevance of scientific information to management - Monitoring data and other information relevant to the Reef will be incorporated into an integrated monitoring and reporting program - A sustained capacity to synthesise and integrate scientific information into management responses is crucial to strengthening management - Improved discoverability and access to scientific information facilitates its use by management and other stakeholders - Effective management outcomes depend on full integration of economic, social and environmental information - Where there is uncertainty and a lack of knowledge, a risk-based approach will be adopted in management decisions and actions - Where appropriate, Traditional, community and scientific knowledge should be integrated for broader understanding
+- A clear adaptive management fit nework is crucial to facilitating a sound scientific basis for management decisions - Ongoing engagement with research and information providers maximises the relevance of scientific information to rank terms t - Monitoring esta any other information relevant to the Reef will be incorporated into an integrated monitoring and poorting program - A sustained apace to synthesise and integrate scientific information into management responses is crucial to strengthening management - other stakenolders - Effective management outcomes depend on full integration of economic, social and environmental lefective management outcomes depend on full integration of economic, social and environmental - Where there is uncertainty and a lack of knowledge, a risk-based approach will be adopted in management decisions and actions - Where appropriate, Traditional, community and scientific knowledge should be integrated for broader understanding